 When you’ve got a crucial deployment to make or a narrow release window, the last thing you want to spend valuable time on is picking apart why a deployment failed or rebuilding the package on the fly.
 One way around this is to check ahead of time that your deployment package will successfully deploy.
 The deployment can then be swiftly promoted on demand, safe in the knowledge that the tests have passed and you haven’t missed any crucial dependencies.

 We call these validated packages, and they’re a great way to reduce deployment failures and make release day that little bit less stressful.

-Today we launched the first stage of support for validated packages: Gearset now allows you to create and validate your deployment package without actually running a deployment.
+With Gearset, you can create and validate your deployment package without actually running a deployment.
 You can then come back later to kick off the deployment, knowing that everything has already been tested.